Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 It is this kind of "slowly tilting" situation that is most easily ignored.

-Many people just temporarily put two boards under the tires – that is usually insufficient.
+Many people just temporarily put two boards under the tires—this is usually insufficient.
+A better approach:

 Key conclusion: